angelamu2012/COMS6998/README.md

 # Jupyter Notebooks

-***Data Gathering, Processing, Visualization***
+***Data Gathering, Processing, Visualization*** Information regarding data downloading, generation, data preprocessing is described alongside the corresponding notebook.

-**Back_Translation.ipynb**: Performs backtranslation on the Reddit Posts from CovidET.
+**Back_Translation.ipynb**: Performs Spanish backtranslation on the Reddit Posts from CovidET using MarianMT.
 Used to generate the backtranslation dataset.
-Results can be found in the datasets folder
+Results can be found in the datasets folder.

 **Reddit_Scrape.ipynb**: Scrapes Reddit Posts and cleans data.
-Results can be found in the datasets folder
+Results can be found in the datasets folder.
+Scraping methods include using PRAW and Pullpush.
+Preprocessing includes replacing certain entities with the corresponding tag, as well as replacing urls, empty space, etc.

 **CSV_Data_To_JSON_Format.ipynb**: Converts gathered data into the required JSON format to be consistent with the CovidET dataset format.